 Schwarzwalder Fuchs Article and Photos Copyrighted - see credits below

-Draft horses have been bred in Germany's Black Forest region for many centuries, before the breed emerged that became known as the Schwarzwalder Fuchs = Black Forest Chestnut.
-At one time in the past, all pretty much all colors were represented, but eventually, the breeders settled for the dark chestnut color with flaxen mane and tail, which became the trade mark for these horses.
-They trace back mostly to a stallion that was born in 1875.
-In 1896, the breeders united in the Black Forest Breeders Association, and they proudly exhibited their horses as early as at the German Agrar Exposition (DLG) in 1906, back then under the name Black Forest Horses.
+Before the Schwarzwalder Fuchs emerged as a breed, draft horses were bred in Germany’s Black Forest region for many centuries.
+In the early days of forming the breed, pretty much all colors were represented, but eventually breeders settled for the dark chestnut color with flaxen mane and tail, which became the trade mark for this breed.
+The breed traces back mostly to a stallion that was born in 1875.
+By 1896, the breeders had united in the Black Forest Breeders Association, and they proudly exhibited their horses as early as at the German Agrar Exposition (DLG) in 1906, back then under the name Black Forest Horses.

 Stallions from a number of draft horse breeds were influential in the formative years of the Schwarzwalder Fuchs up until after World War II.
 After the war, the numbers went down, but there was an increase again in the 1970s.
 For improved genetic variability, outcrosses with Austrian Noriker stallions were tried, and later outcrosses with Freiberger stallions, a light Swiss draft breed.

 Motorization has brought all the draft breeds more or less to the brink of extinction, and the chestnuts from the Black Forest are no exception.
 However, they found and sometimes still find a job as logging horses.
 Logging with horses is so much easier on the environment, and that is why light draft horses like the Schwarzwalder Fuchs are still somewhat in demand.
 The Black Forest region had many small farmers, and has many steep hillsides, and a small but strong draft horse was often handier than a machine.